ToucanToco/weaverbird/doc/steps.md

 {
    name: 'replace',
    search_column: "column_1",
-   new_column: "column_2", // if empty, replace values directly in `search_column` by default
    to_replace: [
      ['foo', 'bar'], // The first value is the one to be replace, the second is the new value [42, 0]